capitalch/trace/tracking.md

                                                                                                 4. login failure clears the login data
                                                                                                 5. Dashboard shows bucode, branch, fin year and plus minus settings.
 All settings to be there in global settings
                                                                                                 6. Can change these settings form dashboard
                                                                                                 #.
 Trial balance: show asset, liability, expense, income in title
                                                                                                 #.
 Show header
                                                                                                 #.
 Show footer
                                                                                                 #.
 Transfer Vouchers to all transactions and rename all
                                                                                                 #.
 Reorganize bottom in dashboard
+1. Trial balance search
+                                                                                                2. General ledger opening and closing balance
+3. Pull refresh in all screens like that of sales
+4. Business health
+4. BS and PL when click on profit or loss there is error

+5. Bank recon
+6. Orders
+7. Stock Tally
 7. Dashboard:
     Sales: today, yesterday, this month, last month, ytd
     Purchases: this month, last month, ytd